kstenerud/concise-text-encoding/cte-specification.md

 An array of octets.
 This data type should only be used as a last resort if the other data types cannot represent the data you need.
 To maximize cross-platform compatibility, multibyte data types stored within a binary blob should be represented in little endian byte order whenever possible.

 The encoded contents can contain whitespace (CR, LF, TAB, SPACE) at any point.
-Implementations must use whitespace to keep line lengths reasonable (assume that humans will be reading and editing the document).
+Implementations should use whitespace to keep line lengths reasonable (assume that humans will be reading and editing the document).

 The supported encoding types are: